npm/rfcs/accepted/0000-registry-only-tarballs.md

 ### Default Behavior
 As proposed, the default behavior would be the `silent` option.
 As part of a semver-major change, the default behavior could be changed to that of the `warn` option instead.

+> _Decided that `warn` would be the appropriate initial default._

 ### Dependency Distinctions
 A point raised was if different dependency types should have different rules applied to them, or if this flag should apply equally across direct and transitive dependencies alike.  ex.
 - warn by default for direct dependencies
 - hide by default for transitive dependencies
+- etc

+> _Decided that the upcoming `npm query` RFC would be the appropriate way to overlay more granular filtering and preferences.
+Through this, `npm audit` could become over more powerful by elevating this RFC to signal other potential risks like for:_
+>  - CVEs (default)
+>  - Signatures
+>  - Engines
+>  - Peer Deps, et al

 ### Naming
 Currently the flag is `--only-registry-tarballs` which while explicit, is a bit verbose.
 I think the final flag name is less consequential / material to the ultimate objective of this RFC, as long as it gets clearly captured in relevant areas of the documentation.

+> _Decided on a name of `--only-non-remote-deps` to account for local linking of packages done by a user intentionally._